Shaw National Distribution Centre

 Shaw National Distribution Centre (also known as Shaw NDC) was a warehouse distribution centre located in Shaw and Crompton, a town in Greater Manchester, England.
-It was the main distribution and order processing centre for British retailer The Very Group who used it to store "over 1000000 sqft of products", ready for delivery through their distribution arm, Business Express.
+It was the main distribution and order processing centre for British retailer The Very Group who used it to store "over 1000000 sqft of products", ready for delivery through their distribution arm, Business Express, which later became Home Delivery Network after the merger of Business Express and Reality.
+In 2011, Home Delivery Network was rebranded as Yodel.
 Shaw NDC spanned 23 acre, making it one of Europe's largest warehouse distribution centres during its lifetime.

-After closure in 2021, four of the buildings it consisted of, including three cotton mills, have been demolished to make way for housing.
-The remaining building is still occupied by Yodel who are using it as one of three of their national sorting hubs, with future plans to relocate.
+After The Very Group relocated in 2021 to a new purpose-built facility in the East Midlands, four of the buildings on the site, including three cotton mills, have since been demolished to make way for future plans of housing.

+The remaining purpose-built delivery sortation facility - built in 1999 - was previously occupied by delivery company Yodel until its closure in July 2024 as their Northern hub in the national network, alongside the Southern hub at Hatfield and Midlands hub at Wednesbury.

 History

 Shaw National Distribution Centre opened for business as a warehousing and returns centre for Littlewoods in 1979.
 It occupied three converted former cotton mills and two purpose-built stock-handling and sortation facilities.
 It dominated the skyline of Shaw and Crompton, and was the Metropolitan Borough of Oldham's largest private employer.
 In 2006 it distributed around 18 million items to customers, and in 2007 processed more than 39 million customer orders.
 In early 2009 the peak number of staff at the site was reported to be 1,250 people.